LLNL/sundials/doc/shared/sundials/Fortran.rst

 ``type(c_ptr)``.
 As such, it is not possible to directly index an array of :c:type:`N_Vector` objects returned by the ``N_Vector`` "VectorArray" operations, or packages with sensitivity capabilities (CVODES and IDAS).
-Instead, SUNDIALS provides a utility function :f:func:`FN_VGetVecAtIndexVectorArray` that can be called for accessing a vector in a vector array.
-The example below demonstrates
+Instead, SUNDIALS provides a utility function ``FN_VGetVecAtIndexVectorArray`` wrapping :c:func:`N_VGetVecAtIndexVectorArray`.
+The example below demonstrates accessing a vector in a vector array.
-this:

 C code: